-- 4.12 Any allegation of a breach of the Code must be brought to the attention of the Chair of the Board no later than six (6) weeks after the alleged breach comes to the knowledge of the trustee reporting the alleged breach.
-Notwithstanding the foregoing, in no circumstance shall a review of an alleged breach of the Code be initiated after the expiration of six (6) months from the time the contravention is alleged to have occurred. - 4.13 There are two methods for conducting an investigation of an allegation of a breach of the Code of Conduct: - i.
-Informal Review Process; or - ii.
-Formal Review Process. - 4.14 It is expected that whenever possible, allegations of a breach of the Code of Conduct by a trustee shall be investigated using the Informal Review Process.
+- 4.144.12 If an allegationa complaint of a breach of the Code of Conduct, on its face, is with respect to the non-compliance of a Board policy with a separate and more specific complaints resolution procedure, the allegation complaint shall be processed under that procedure. - 4.154.13 It is expected that whenever possible, allegations of a breach of the Code of Conduct by a trustee shall be investigated using the Informal Review Process.
 It is recognized that from time to time a contravention of the Code may occur that is trivial, or committed through inadvertence, or an error of judgment made in good faith.
 In the spirit of collegiality and the best interests of the Board, the first purpose of alerting a trustee to a breach of the Code is to assist the trustee in understanding his/her obligations under the Code.
-Only serious and/or recurring breaches of the Code by a trustee should be investigated following the Formal Review Process.
+It is expected that wWhenever possible, allegations of a breach of the Code of Conduct by a trustee complaints shall be investigated managed using the Informal Review Process.
+Only serious and/or recurring breaches of the Code by a trustee should be investigated following the Formal Review Process. - 4.164.14 Notwithstanding 4.13, the Integrity Commissioner determines whether a complaint is managed through the Informal Review Process or the Formal Review Process.
+There are two methods for conducting an investigation of an allegation of a breach of the Code of Conduct: - i.
+Informal Review Process; or - ii.
+Formal Review Process.